-- For each draw call, the layer allocates a descriptor set and updates it to point to the block of device memory just allocated.
+For each draw call, the layer allocates a descriptor set and updates it to point to the block of device memory just allocated.
 There is a descriptor set manager in the layer to handle this efficiently.
 Also, make an additional call down the chain to create a bind descriptor set command to bind our descriptor set at the desired index.
 This has the effect of binding the device memory block belonging to this draw so that the GPU instrumentation writes into this buffer for when the draw is executed.
-The end result is that each draw call has its own device memory block containing GPU instrumentation error records if any occurred while executing that draw. - When creating a ShaderModule, pass the SPIR-V bytecode to the SPIR-V optimizer to perform the instrumentation pass.
+The end result is w call has its of if any occurre

+- When creating a ShaderModule, pass the SPIR-V bytecode to the SPIR-V optimizer to perform the instrumentation pass.
 Pass the desired descriptor set binding index to the optimizer via a parameter so that the instrumented code knows which descriptor to use for writing error report data to the memory block.
 Use the instrumented bytecode to create the ShaderModule. - For all pipeline layouts, add our descriptor set to the layout, at the binding index determined earlier.
-Fill any gaps with empty descriptor sets. - If the incoming layout already has a descriptor set placed at our desired index, the layer must not add its descriptor set to the layout, replacing the one in the incoming layout.
+Fill any gaps with empty descriptor sets.

+If the incoming layout already has a descriptor set placed at our desired index, the layer must not add its descriptor set to the layout, replacing the one in the incoming layout.
 Instead, the layer leaves the layout alone and later replaces the instrumented shaders with non-instrumented ones when the pipeline layout is later used to create a graphics pipeline.
-The layer issues an error message to report this condition. - When creating a GraphicsPipeline, check to see if the pipeline is using the debug binding index.
+The layer issues an error message to report this condition.

+- When creating a GraphicsPipeline, check to see if the pipeline is using the debug binding index.
 If it is, replace the instrumented shaders in the pipeline with non-instrumented ones. - After calling QueueSubmit, perform a wait on the queue to allow the queue to finish executing.
 Then map and examine the device memory block for each draw that was submitted.
 If any debug record is found, generate a validation error message for each record found.